 Do the math… You can spend an entire year trying to scrimp & budget to save an additional $2500, or you can earn that just by asking.

-I learnt this concept from William Ury’s Getting Past No. The author urges not to react in situations wherein we are required to react and make a quick decision.
-Our emotions often gets in our way -as a result we do not make the most rational decision.
+I learned this concept from William Ury’s Getting Past No. The author urges not to react in situations wherein we are required to react and make a quick decision.
+Our emotions often get in our way -as a result, we do not make the most rational decision.

-The person who is the most calmest in a negotiation situation always gains an upper hand.
+The person who is the calmest in a negotiation situation always gains an upper hand.